Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Openness to Advice

-Supervisors should look to their peers for advice and guidance when faced with a problem outside of their expertise.
-Issues can be assuaged when they have a mentor in their organization or field willing to offer advice when requested.
+Supervisors should look to their peers for advice and guidance when faced with a problem outside their expertise.
+Issues can be assuaged when a mentor in their organization or field is willing to offer advice when requested.

 Willingness to Learn